The 7th edition of the South Downs Way 50 will take place on Saturday 6th April 2019. Registrations will open on Saturday June 23rd 2018 at 1000.

 No refunds will be offered in that situation but a suitable alternative will always be sought.
 If the event cannot take place for reasons out of the control of race management including but not limited to flooding, severe weather or denial of access to the original course (foot and mouth outbreak for example), race management reserve the right to postpone the event to a later date and all entries will be carried forward to the new date.
 Refunds may not be offered under these circumstances.
 If the event is cancelled for reasons which require the event to be postponed indefinitely, race management reserve the right to retain all entry fees against costs incurred.

 Yes - for UTMB.
-The SDW50 is worth 4 UTMB pts under the new system.
+The SDW50 is worth 3 UTMB pts.

 Please email us at [email protected] for any questions at all.